 When we moved to Idaho, I went and saw a new dentist.

 That dentist told me I had multiple teeth that were developing cavities and could benefit from a filling or two.
 Also, definitely needed to floss more and come back at least twice a year to keep them from getting worse.

 Guess what?
 I haven’t seen another dentist in 4 years.

 Why?
 Because, I don’t want another dentist to tell me how jacked up my teeth are, that shit’s uncomfortable!

 She highlighted what I needed to do to get better without being mean or condescending.
 Yet, she did it in such a way that I naturally didn’t want to hear it from anybody else.

 So the point of that story, and the point of this whole blog post, is that you’ve got to be like that dentist.
 Don’t be deceptive, and don’t be an asshole, but don’t think that you’re doing anyone any favors by telling them they’re the best borrower in the world.

 Try something like this:

 “You’ve done pretty well at preparing yourself to buy a home.
 Your down payment of 5% is a little light, and will likely impact your rate assuming you’re approved.
-Same with your credit score, a 720 is good, but the best pricing is reserved usually for 740 or higher, again, assuming you’re approved.
-I don’t see any glaring red flags, but I’d definitely recommend doing a full prequalification ASAP to make sure there’s nothing that would keep you from getting approved.”
+Same with your credit score, a 720 is good, but the best pricing is reserved usually for 740 or higher.
+I don’t see any glaring red flags, but I’d definitely recommend doing a full prequalification ASAP.
+That we we can make sure there’s nothing that would keep you from getting approved.”

-I haven’t tried to mislead the customer, but I also haven’t taken it upon myself to tell them how many loan officers pray every day for a client as qualified as they are.
+I haven’t tried to mislead the customer.
+I also haven’t taken it upon myself to tell them how many loan officers pray every day for a client as qualified as they are.